-- Ravenswood is well situated with regard to access to State Highway 1 and to the location of other centres of settlement (such as Woodend, Rangiora, Kaiapoi and Pegasus) to provide for some of the substantial population growth anticipated in the District over the next 20 years; - the land available for the development of the town is of sufficient size to enable the efficient and cost-effective provision of utilities, social services and facilities, in a way that avoids adverse effects on the health, safety and quality of the surrounding communities; and - the development of a new town centre at Ravenswood will assist in providing economic opportunities in the District that match the growing population of the District and reduce dependence on Christchurch for retail, commerce, and employment needs.
+- Ravenswood is well situated with regard to access to State Highway 1 and to the location of other centres of settlement (such as Woodend, Rangiora, Kaiapoi and Pegasus) to provide for some of the substantial population growth anticipated in the District over the next 20 years; - the land available for the development of the town is of sufficient size to enable the long term efficient and cost-effective provision of utilities, social services and facilities, in a way that avoids adverse effects on the health, safety and quality of the surrounding communities; - the development of a new town centre at Ravenswood will assist in providing economic opportunities in the District that match the growing population of the District and reduce dependence on Christchurch for retail, commerce, and employment needs; and - development will manage both the near term and future needs of the community as it grows over time.
+This means a flexible approach is required to allow Ravenswood to transition as its various land use activities and built form respond to the market and community's needs at various stages of development.